hamaluik/hermes/extensions/api-docs/lifecycle.md

 ### Command Execution Flow

+Commands use a **fire-and-forget** model:

 ```
-User clicks         Hermes sends           Extension          Extension
+User clicks         Hermes sends          Extension handles
-toolbar button  →  command/execute  →  handles command  →  sends response
+toolbar button  →  command/execute  →    asynchronously
-                                              │
+                   (notification)              │
                                                ├── editor/getMessage
                                                ├── editor/patchMessage
                                                └── ui/openWindow
 ```

 A typical command execution:

 1. User clicks a toolbar button
-2. Hermes sends `command/execute` with the command ID
+2. Hermes sends `command/execute` notification with the command ID
-3. Extension receives the request
+3. Extension handles the command in the background
-4. Extension may make requests to Hermes (getMessage, patchMessage, etc.)
+4. Extension can make requests to Hermes during execution
-5. Extension sends the command result back to Hermes
+5. Extension logs progress/errors to stderr

-6. Hermes displays success/error to user
+This fire-and-forget model eliminates the need for acknowledgement and result tracking, allowing extensions to focus on their core functionality.

 ### Concurrent Commands

-Extensions may receive multiple `command/execute` requests concurrently.
-Each command has a unique request ID.
+Extensions may receive multiple `command/execute` notifications concurrently.
 Your extension should:

 - Handle commands independently
 - Not assume sequential execution
-- Use request IDs to correlate responses
+- Use threads or async handling for concurrent operations if needed

 ### Extension State